Skip to main content

 Here, the values changed to between 0-1 due to the activation function.

-Also, the numbers have altered because the weights adjusted the inputs as the neural network learned the data.
+These changes occur because the weights adjust inputs as the neural network learns from the data.

 Want to learn more?